 As Andress stated to Southeastern Antiquing and Collecting Magazine: “Collecting is my joy; it gives me great satisfaction.
 When I go to a country, I go to flea markets, antique stores.
 I am always looking for something.”

 Freud will always principally be ‘the founder of psychoanalysis’ rather than ‘the owner of one of the finest private collections of antique rugs in Europe’; however, that does not mean the latter aspect of his life should not be noted.

 Indeed, the Viennese physician even went as far as having a Qashqai rug draped on the couch on which his patients rested as they revealed their secrets to him.
-Several other carpets were put on display in his study and library, and today, many of them can continue to be appreciated at the Freud Museum in London.
+Several other oriental carpets were put on display in his study and library, and today, many hand woven rugs can continue to be appreciated at the Freud Museum in London.

 - Ben Affleck